mahmoudabdulmuty/mahmoudabdulmuty/README.md

 :heart: Football | :black_heart: Reading | :blue_heart: Programming

-- :earth_americas: I'm from Cairo - Egypt
+- 🇪🇬 : I'm from Cairo - Egypt
-- :video_game: I like to play video games
+- ⚽: I like to Watch Football
-- :gem: I love to customize everything
+- 💎: I love to customize everything

 ## Social media :mailbox_with_no_mail: